Advanced Education in General Dentistry

 Residents are granted the following:

-Holidays: Independence Day, Labor Day, Thanksgiving Break, Winter Break, Dr. King’s Birthday, Spring Break and Memorial Day.
-In addition, the residents are allowed 15 vacation/sick/interviews/CE courses/personal leave requests.
+Holidays: Independence Day, Labor Day, Thanksgiving Break, Winter Break, Dr. King’s Birthday, Spring Break, Memorial Day, and Juneteenth.

-1. Make sure that no conflicting assignments exist and all assigned duties are completed (i.e.: seminar chairperson).
+3. Make sure that no conflicting assignments exist, and all assigned duties are completed (i.

 Sick or Late (Notification)